neoforged/Documentation/docs/resources/client/models/modelloaders.md

 }

 // The model part representing a baked model
-// useAmbientOcclusion and particleIcon are implemented as part of the record public record MyBlockModelPart(QuadCollection quads, boolean useAmbientOcclusion, TextureAtlasSprite particleIcon) implements BlockModelPart {
+// useAmbientOcclusion and particleMaterial are implemented as part of the record public record MyBlockStateModelPart(QuadCollection quads, boolean useAmbientOcclusion, Material.Baked particleMaterial) implements BlockStateModelPart {

     // Get the baked quads to render
     @Override